godofhoe/Scaling-linguistics/scaling analysis/English/README.md

 ## Run_All
 Apply scaling analysis on the txt files in data/Text

-Tutorial
+Tutorial for Run_All
 ------
-This tutorial will teach you how to use Run_All.
 Before you use Run_All, we suggest you try Run_case_by_case to know the functionalities of each function.

 1. Put your segmented txt files in data/Text